PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 "So admit it, you're lost.", the burley man accused The Tailor.

-"No, I came back so I could make an oil painting of your Inn.", The Tailor extended both arms rightwards, at different heights, so to frame the filthy building behind them.
+"No, I came back so I could make an oil painting of your town's Inn.", The Tailor extended both arms rightwards, at different heights, so to frame the filthy building, across the street behind them.

 The burley man snorted, "Then we've got some whores you should meet, paint them.
 That... and my fat hairy arse.".
 He brought a small wooden pipe to his eye, squinted inside, then rapped it twice, sharply against the building's wall.